-Laughter is extremely powerful and few things are as emotionally satisfying as a good, deep, belly laugh.
-Mark Twain said, “Against the assault of laughter, nothing can stand.”
+Few things are as emotionally satisfying as a good belly laugh.
 Many people became familiar with laughter as medicine thanks to the work of Robin Williams in the movie Patch Adams.
-The film is based on the true story of Dr. Hunter “Patch” Adams who, in 1972, established the Gesundheit Institute dedicated to spreading humor, fun, and joy to patients.
+Based on a true story, Dr. Hunter “Patch” Adams established the Gesundheit Institute dedicated to spreading humor, laughter, and joy to patients.

-NDs share success stories of patients treated with humor
+NDs share stories of patients treated with humor

-In the words of Patch Adams, “The most radical act anyone can commit is to be happy,” so let yourself be and remember to take time to fill your days with laughter.
+So, it would seem that laughter really is the best medicine!
+In the words of Patch Adams, “The most radical act anyone can commit is to be happy,” so let yourself be, and remember to take time to fill your days with laughter.

 Learn More About Becoming a Naturopathic Doctor

 Receive information from the accredited schools of your choice located across North America!